 During your stay in the Netherlands you must make sure you are adequately insured, both for your health and other risks.
 Your host institution can advise you on which insurance to take out/bring.
-Here information is provided both on the health insurance system and on when you are adequately insured.
+On this page you can find information on the health insurance system and a list of other insurances you should consider in order to be adequately insured.

 Healthcare insurance flowchart (250.07 KB)